OPS-E2E-PPE/VBA-Docs/excel/Concepts/Controls-DialogBoxes-Forms/add-a-unique-list-of-values-to-a-combo-box.md

 ---
-title: Add a Unique List of Values to a Combo Box ms.prod: excel ms.assetid: e2fa08b1-99bd-49fa-b1a2-5b693f7015e7 ms.date: 06/08/2017
+title: Add a Unique List of Values to a Combo Box ms.assetid: e2fa08b1-99bd-49fa-b1a2-5b693f7015e7 ms.date: 06/08/2017 ms.localizationpriority: medium
-localization_priority: Priority
 ---

 # Add a Unique List of Values to a Combo Box

 These examples show different approaches for taking a list from a spreadsheet and using it to populate a combo box control using only the unique values.
 The first example uses the **AdvancedFilter** method of the Range object and the second uses the Collection object.

  **Sample code provided by:** Dennis Wallentin, [VSTO & .NET & Excel](https://xldennis.wordpress.com/)